mueeze/Group14/README.md

 Checking and cleaning the credit card transaction data, I used the .loc method on the dataframe credit_card_fraud_df to obtain the credit card transactions time density against fraud and non-fraud.
 Which was indicated through class 0 and 1.
 See image below
 ![](https://github.com/mueeze/Group14/blob/Jared-Murray/Credit%20Card%20Transactions%20Time%20Density%20Plot.png)

+I created a new credit card dataframe, new_credit_card_fraud_df, that holds and renames the columns 'Hour', 'Class', 'Min', 'Max'.
+'Transactions', 'Sum', 'Mean'.